Bilal-svg/Capital-Quiz/README.md

 # Capital-Quiz

-Using PostgreSQL, Nodejs and Expressjs developed this Capital-Quiz Web Application.
+- Developed a web application which displays the name of the country and user has to enter its capital.
+If the answer is correct, total score increases else game over.

-- Random conutry name is displayed on screen and you need to enter its capital.
+- Designed a simple interface using HTML, CSS and EJS.
-- If the answer is correct, your score increases else game over and your score is resets.
+- Built a backend using Node.js, Express and PostgreSQL